 You’ll probably quickly find that it seems like every second person in Bali is a part-time taxi driver and offers you a ride.
 You might not want to agree to the very first person you talk to, but to talk to different people and compare prices.
 If you are looking for a taxi with a taximeter, you should only take the official Bluebird taxis.
 (You can also download the Bluebird app, which will allow you to call a taxi at any time.)

 Bali Taxi Budget Tip: Do you see other travelers looking for a taxi as well?
 Why not just share the taxi?
-This will save you all a lot of money and maybe you will even make some new friends or travel companions along the way.
+This will save you a lot of money, and maybe you will even make some new friends or travel companions along the way.

-Grab is the Asian version of Uber and works on the same principle.
-Anyone who has ever been in Indonesia, but will realize that it is not that easy to organize a Grab taxi.
-Since Grab is prohibited in most touristy areas, it is almost impossible for a foreigner, to find a ride from there via the platform.
+Grab and Go-Jek are the Asian version of Uber and work on the same principle.
+Anyone who has ever been to Indonesia will realize that it is not that easy to organize a Grab taxi.
+Since Grab is prohibited in most touristy areas, it is almost impossible for a foreigner to find a ride from there via the platform.
 Even though some drivers accept your request, that does not mean that they actually turn up.
 Often they cancel the job after a few minutes.
 However, other drivers who take the risk of taking you with them write you a private message claiming far more money than the app set.

 Cheap Flights to Bali

 Those traveling to Bali will most likely not be able to avoid taking a flight.
 It is important to book your flight on time and to compare prices.
-For that, I prefer to use flight comparison sites like Skyscanner and Momondo.
+For that, I prefer to use flight comparison sites like Skyscanner.

 Food in Bali